Naucratis: Ancient sources

 Naucratis later became an important center of Greek culture under the Roman Empire, producing several celebrated orators of the Second Sophistic in the second and early third centuries AD.
 The third century writer Athenaeus came from Naucratis.
+In the Deipnosophistae, he writes that in Naucratis the people dine in the Prytaneion on the natal day of the Hestia Prytanitis (Ἑστίας Πρυτανίτιδος).

 Archaeology

 The site was discovered by Flinders Petrie who dug there in 1884–1885.
 He was followed by Ernest Arthur Gardner and finally David George Hogarth, in 1899 and 1903.
 Hogarth was assisted in the 1903 dig by Campbell Cowan Edgar.

 The archaeological focus fell into two areas of northern and southern quarters.
 Found farthest south was a large Egyptian storehouse or treasury (A on sketch at right—originally identified by Petrie as the "great temenos") and just north of that a Greek mud-brick Temple of Aphrodite roughly 14 m × 8 m (curiously not mentioned in Herodotus' list.)
 Directly east of this temple was unearthed a small factory for faience scarab seals.

 In the northern section were found several temple ruins (E: Temple of Hera, F: Temple of Apollo & G: Temple of Dioscuri) including what may be Herodotus' Hellenion discovered by Hogarth in 1899 (directly east of F).
 "None of the votive pottery found here need have arrived earlier than the reign of Amasis, so it may well be that the Hellenion was founded as the result of his reorganization of the status of Naucratis, while the independent sanctuaries ... are of the earlier years of the town."